AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-In the example above, we can be sure that every `User` instance will have a valid username, age, and website URL.
+In this example, every `User` instance is guaranteed to have a username that’s long enough, an age that’s positive, and a valid website URL.

-### Improved readability and reduction of boilerplate
+### Improved readability and less boilerplate

-This one is a bit subjective.
-The biggest advantage I see in refined types that set them apart from any other means of validation is that validation is described right next to the type.
-You don't have to look for the validation logic somewhere else in the codebase.
-Of course, if you inline a lengthy regex, it might be hard to read, but if used wisely, it can improve the readability of the code.
+This one’s a bit subjective, but here’s the biggest advantage from my point of view: with refined types, the validation lives right next to the type definition.
+You don’t have to hunt through the codebase to figure out what’s being checked — it’s all there in front of you.
+Sure, if you inline a monster regex, things can get a little messy.
+But when used with care, refined types can sometimes make your code easier to understand.

 ### Runtime validation utils

-Every refined type can be used with various methods that provide runtime validation.
-In `iron`, you can use:
+Refined types also come with handy runtime validation tools.
+In `iron`, you can pick the flavor that best suits your
+needs:

-- `refineUnsafe` - to throw an exception if the value doesn't satisfy the constraints
+- `refineUnsafe` – throws an exception if the validation fails
-- `refineOption` - to return `None` if the value doesn't satisfy the constraints
+- `refineOption` – returns `None` if the validation fails
-- `refineEither` - to return `Left` with an error message if the value doesn't satisfy the constraints
+- `refineEither` – returns a `Left` with an error message if the validation fails
-- `Cats` or `ZIO` integration to accumulate validation errors
+- Integration with `Cats` or `ZIO` – to accumulate multiple validation errors

-This gives you a lot of flexibility in how you want to handle invalid values.
+This gives you some flexibility in how you want to handle bad data — whether you prefer exceptions, `Option`s, or richer error handling.

 ## The problems